TerryTibs/HYDRA-Engine/README.md

-Here is a comprehensive README.md for your project.
-I have chosen the descriptive title Neuro-Symbolic MARL Snake, but you can easily swap it for HYDRA if you prefer that acronym.

 Neuro-Symbolic MARL Snake (NeSy-Snake)

 A Multi-Agent Reinforcement Learning environment where agents play Snake using a Neuro-Symbolic architecture.
 Unlike traditional RL agents that map pixels directly to actions, these agents form internal "concepts" (e.g., Threat, Food, Survival), communicate with one another, and use a learned internal world model to plan moves via Monte Carlo Tree Search (MCTS).